marph91/jimmy/docs/formats/nimbus_note.md

 source_app: FuseBase and Nimbus Note
 ---

-# Convert from FuseBase to Markdown
+# Convert from FuseBase or Nimbus Note to Markdown

 ## General Information